How to Become a Nurse

 A Bachelor of Science in Nursing (BSN) degree is a popular and sought-after qualification that many pursue in order to launch or elevate their nursing careers.
 This degree requires more time in school than an Associate’s Degree in Nursing (ADN), as a BSN can open doors for greater salaries, management positions, and career advancement.
 In fact, you might see more hospitals listing this degree as a requirement for their nurses.

 Alternatively, some choose to pursue a diploma program for Vocational Nursing.
 This path often leads to a career as a licensed vocational nurse (LVN).
-It might be an ideal choice for those who would like to enter the nursing profession but do not want to spend years in school.
+It might be an ideal choice for those who want to enter the nursing profession but do not want to spend years in school.
 In order to make this decision, aspiring nurses should look at their goals as well as the inherent value of the degree or diploma itself.

 Why a BSN Is Important

 Several years ago, the Institute of Medicine released a report called The Future of Nursing & Advancing Health.
-This document included many recommendations for improving the U.S. healthcare system, nursing requirements, and competitive edge with the rest of the world.
+This document included many recommendations for improving the U.S. healthcare system, nursing requirements, and competitive edge over the rest of the world.
 One of the report’s many recommendations focused on the BSN degree.
 In recent years, the number of nurses with BSN degrees has hovered around 55%.
 But by the year 2020, the Institute of Medicine believes that 80% of nurses should hold the degree.

 It’s not difficult to understand why the Institute of Medicine places such a high value on the BSN degree: